renesas-rz/rzg_hmi_sdk/docs/docs/wiki/lvgl_develop-hmi-using-eez-studio.md

 #### Checking operation of the application on EVK

 1. Copy the generated executable file to the root filesystem in an SD card.
-For information about how to copy the file, see [Step 7: Deploy sample application](../..//getting_started/#step-7-deploy-sample-application).
+For information about how to copy the file, see [Step 2: Deploy Sample Applications](../../hmi_applications/#step-2-deploy-sample-applications).

 2. Set execute permission on the file.
 ```bash